xhon-pelushi/Hello-World-GUI/README.md

 # Hello World GUI Languages

-This repository collects 'Hello World' GUI programs in as many programming languages as possible!
+This repository collects 'Hello World GUI programs in as many programming languages as possible!
 Each example should animate the text 'Hello World' moving from left to right in a window.
 The goal is to help beginners learn GUI basics and animation in their favorite language.

 ## How to Contribute